Technology Change is Inevitable, Resistance is Futile

 My thoughts on adaptaption aren't particularly original.
 English naturalist Charles Darwin travelled thousands of miles on HMS Beagle to draw his own conclusions on the subject, and decided that those who adapt to their changing environments survive.
 This theory, called the Theory of Natural Selection, became the foundation of modern evolutionary theory.
 He wrote hundreds of pages coming to this conclusion.

-But unlike Darwin, who lived in the 19th century during a time when information was limited to what a person could read in print and experience in person, we live in a society where technical information doubles every two years (according to the "expert" who created the Shift Happens video on my other technology Hub).
+But unlike Darwin, who lived in the 19th century during a time when information was limited to what a person could read in print and experience in person, we live in a society where technical information doubles every two years.

 Change is happening at lightning speed, and we can't possibly begin to read all of even a small percentage of what is published about countless specialized subjects.
 Our ability to adapt becomes more important than ever.